taurus-org/taurus/doc/source/users/introduction.rst

 the data represented by its attached models.
 The actual association of a view (widget) with a model is done by providing the model name to the widget.

-The following is an example on how to create a widget allows to interact with four attributes (state, position, velocity, acceleration) of a Tango device (`motor/icepap/01`)::
+The following is an example on how to create a widget that allows to interact with four attributes (state, position, velocity, acceleration) of a Tango device (`motor/icepap/01`)::